altona Diagnostics’ approach to the IVDR

 For more detailed information concerning our products please contact your local altona Diagnostics sales representative.

-• How long are the transition periods?
+How long are the transition periods for the respective products?

 The IVDR transition periods for IVDD products were extended according to the IVDR risk class.